How Much Does It Cost to Hire in Portugal in 2025?

 Employer Taxes

-The total payroll contribution is 26.63% on top of the employee’s gross salary.
-This amount covers:
+In Portugal, employers pay a total payroll contribution of 26.63% on top of the employee’s gross salary.

 - Social security contributions: 23.75%